kcmr/protolitos/README.md

 # Protolitos

-Small and really dumb WebComponents just for fun or quick prototyping. **Not for production**.
+Small vanilla and really dumb WebComponents just for fun or quick prototyping. **Not for production**.

 ## Features